 To see lgbtqia+ characters on screen is to see films that belong to a very specific genre, which I like to call ‘queer cinema.’

 These are films that, by and large, are about being queer.
-These are art-house / alternative films that focus on coming out, inner turmoil, violent homophobia, and usually end with someone being beaten or murdered or at least dying horribly… because this is how the film industry sees our existences.
-When we get representation in cinema, it’s representation that portrays queer lives as dramatic and utterly tragic.
+These are art-house/alternative films that focus on coming out, inner turmoil, violent homophobia, and usually end with someone being beaten or murdered or at least dying horribly… because this is how the film industry sees our existences.
+When we get representation in cinema, it’s a representation that portrays queer lives as dramatic and utterly tragic.
 It’s as though being queer is a never-ending hardship (and yeah, sometimes it can feel that way, and a lot of people have to deal with a lot of crap for their identities and sexualities and that’s terrible), when in reality, being queer is a multifaceted thing.
 Our lives are normal, bizarre, sad, joyous and just as varied and fluid as the lives of everyone else.
 I don’t know why Hollywood hasn’t been able to grasp this yet.

 After all, there’s no such thing as straight cinema, because straight cinema is literally just… everything else.
 Straight cinema spans a multitude of genres: sci-fi and fantasy, crime and rom-coms, mysteries and thrillers, and everything that doesn’t deal with the apparently endless and deeply pervasive trauma of queerness.